Abuse in gymnastics: 2022 - Peggy Liddick sanctions

 In early 2022, the National Sport Tribunal (NST) found Peggy Liddick, who had acted as the Australian women's artistic gymnastics team coach and boss from 1997 to 2016, guilty of harassing gymnast Georgia Bonora.

 While Peggy Liddick had denied the allegations of bullying and emotional abuse, Georgia Bonora's complaint had been supported by her former Australian teammates, Shona Morgan, Olivia Vivian, Chloe Gilliland and Ashleigh Brennan.

-The complaint was initially lodged with Gymnastics Australia (GA), before being referred to Sports Integrity Australia (SIA) in September 2020, containing allgations of misconduct, bullying and abuse between 2006 and 2012.
+The complaint was initially lodged with Gymnastics Australia (GA), before being referred to Sports Integrity Australia (SIA) in September 2020, containing allegations of misconduct, bullying and abuse between 2006 and 2012.
 Upon review, SIA upheld five allegations against Peggy Liddick, with an appeal application to have the matter heard by the NST seeing a further three allegations dismissed with two allegations being upheld.

 As a result of the NST hearing, Peggy Liddick was suspended for four months and ordered to write an apology to Georgia Bonora: